adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

         <extensions>true</extensions>
     </plugin>

+As this plugin is available in Maven Central, no additional configuration is needed to bring it into your Maven project.

 ## Usage

 The easiest way to use this plugin is in a dedicated module, with packaging-type `aem-analyse`.
 Enable the plugin by listing it in the `build->plugins` section and specify the content packages to analyse in the `<dependencies>` section.